MaheshNat/MaheshNat/README.md

 # :wave: Hello.
 Thanks for stopping by!

 I'm **Mahesh**, currently a junior at the School Of Science And Engineering At Townview Magnet Center and an **aspiring Software Developer/Data Scientist**.
-I have experience working in **Fullstack Web Development** (with MERN and MEAN stacks/Flask) as well as **Data Science Libraries in Python** from the projects I'm working on, however, I **always have enthusiasm towards learning new things**, as I continue to learn more about Machine Learning, Data Science, and App Development.
+I have experience working in **Fullstack Web Development** (with MERN stack/Flask/) as well as **Data Science Libraries in Python** from the projects I'm working on, however, I **always have enthusiasm towards learning new things**, as I continue to learn more.

 ![Mahesh's github stats](https://github-readme-stats.vercel.app/api?username=MaheshNat&show_icons=true&theme=dark)